-Tuition and Fees per Semester*
+Tuition and Fees per Year*

 Every application completed by the January deadline will be considered automatically for scholarships, tuition waivers, or assistantships available through the School of Architecture at the time of the admission decision.
 Awards are open to all domestic and international graduate applicants and no separate application process is required.
 Aid for incoming students is merit-based and highly competitive.
 Enrolled students have the opportunity each year of the program to apply for continuing student aid, including tuition waivers, assistantships, and other awards.
 A larger percentage of the school's funding supports many of its continuing students based on their academic performance and their overall contribution to the School.
 Approximately 10 percent of newly admitted students receive aid in the form of a tuition waiver or scholarship, etc., whereas more than 30 percent of our continuing students receive various waivers, scholarships, or assistantships.